harm2305/embsys-330-sp25-final-project-harm2305/documentation/detailed_design.md

 ### Button Configuration
 The user action button is configured on GPIO port C pin 13 in a active low configuration.
-We can register this with an ISR.
-On a button press, a simple event is sent using Zephyr events via `k_event_set` which is ready by this scanning thread.
+We can register this with an ISR in the main thread.
+On a button press, a simple event is sent using Zephyr events via `k_event_set` which is read by this scanning thread.

 ### Process Flow
 The scan initialization and configuration is described by the following process flow: